raganwald-deprecated/homoiconic/2011/02/misadventure_part_iv.md

 You'll notice we load exactly one file for Misadventure itself, [controller.js][cjs].
 We've read about the controller, that's fine.
 But we've also read about some other backbone classes in the application like `Location`, `LocationCollection`, `LocationView`, and `BedView`.
 Where are they?

 The answer is that `Location`, `LocationCollection`, and `LocationView` are in the file [location.js][ljs], and `BedView` is in the file [bed_view.js][bvjs], which Faux loaded for us.
-But we haven't loaded these Javascript files.
+But we haven't loaded these JavaScript files.
 How does Faux know to load them?

 loading javascript by convention
 ---

-Faux is able to load Javascript files automatically, provided they are named appropriately.
-Faux may try to load a Javascript file if it is looking for a class but that class hasn't been defined.
+Faux is able to load JavaScript files automatically, provided they are named appropriately.
+Faux may try to load a JavaScript file if it is looking for a class but that class hasn't been defined.
 Let's say Faux is looking for a class named `WunderBar` while defining a method named `show_bar`.
 Faux's rules are:

 1. If there is a class named `WunderBar`, use it.
 2. If there is no class named `WunderBar`, but there is a file named `show_bar.js`, load that file.